4 ways AI will change business plus the stats to prove it

 Before you start thinking machines can write all your copy for you, hold your horses.
 There are some skills that are just too, well, human.
 Like writing heartfelt stories and detailing real life experiences.
 Sure, some copy will be auto generated, like standard emails and unimportant filler type web pages, but at this point in time, robots and AI can’t beat the creativity of the human written word.

 Whilst some may argue that could change, it’s a hotly debated topic.
-What the introduction of AI produced content will mean is that writers who can really connect with audiences using their words will be in huge demand, and treated more like gold dust.
-Hey, I’ve got a background in content marketing and I’m a copywriter, call me biased, but that’s my take on it.
+What the introduction of AI-produced content will mean is that writers who can really connect with audiences using their words will be in huge demand, and treated more like gold dust.

-I do also think AI will aid content marketers because it will help pinpoint what content to create for segmented audiences, and when to deliver it with the most impact.
+AI could also aid content marketers because it will help pinpoint what content to create for segmented audiences, and when to deliver it with the most impact.
 And whilst the below stat may be terrifying for writers, that percentage is still 20%, leaving a huge chunk of content to be written by talent humans.
 AI will play more of a supporting rather than a leading role in content marketing.

 ‘By 2018, Gartner predicts, 20% of all business content will be authored by machines.’